Find out the latest status of your course - Click here

 St John Ambulance’s aim is to support the healthcare of the nation, so the safety and wellbeing of everyone is our paramount concern.
-We constantly monitor government advice and in line with the Government road map are making staged changes to our COVID secure measures to determine the number of places available on each of our courses.
-See below for important changes to requirements for courses running from 17 May.
+We constantly monitor government advice and in line with the Government road map are making staged changes to working safely with COVID-19 measures to determine the number of places available on each of our courses.
+See below for important changes to requirements for courses running from 19 July.

-We have conducted a risk assessment of each venue to determine the maximum safe number of course places.
-We're also following Resuscitation Council UK guidance to omit the practical demonstration of rescue breaths from our first aid training courses during the pandemic - find out more.
+We are following Resuscitation Council UK guidance to omit the practical demonstration of rescue breaths from our first aid training courses - find out more.

 We will be keeping our training venues well ventilated by having windows open.
 We advise delegates attend in warm clothing (we suggest lots of layers that can be added or removed).